arendsee/rmonad/README.md

 # Examples

-Here are a few excerpts from the vignette
+For details, see the vignette.
+Here are a few excerpts

 ```R
 1:5      %>>%